roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 9)  I used a Debian style initrd.
 Initrd is a usefull to initialize devices during boot, fsck the filesystems etc. 	In order to make one, I used a trick:
-	I put my linux source tree inside /usr/src/ of my riscv Debian filesystem, used chroot on the root of the filsystem, recompiled the kernel natively with Debian's gcc (needed because some scripts need to be natively recompiled), and	then run make modules, make modules_install and make install - ie I installed it inside my riscv filesystem.
+	I moved my linux source tree inside /usr/src/ of my riscv Debian chroot filesystem, run  chroot on the root of the filesystem, erased all scipts in the kernel tree (they have been compiled as x86 binaries) and recompiled the kernel natively with Debian's gcc, and	then run make install - ie I installed the kernel inside my riscv filesystem.
 Debian's scripts made the initrd for me.
-Lazy, I know, if you know mkinitrd feel free to use it instead.
+Lazy, I know, if you know how to properly use mkinitrd feel free to use it instead.
 	If unsure how to do any of these, use mine.